-Here are the latest guidelines (AUGUST 2020) for indoor event venues as set forth by Colorado officials.
+Colorado Guidelines (AUGUST 2020) for indoor event venues as set forth by Colorado officials.
 This DOES include entertainment venues such as live theatre.
-CLICK HERE
+For the most current information– CLICK HERE

 GUIDELINES FOR PERFORMANCES / PERFORMERS

 - Performances must be a minimum of 25 feet distance from patrons